burhan-b/case-study/Readme.md

 terraform apply -var client_id="SERVICE_PRINCIPAL" -var client_secret="SERVICE_PRINCIPAL_SECRET"

 # Kubernetes side
-After push the image to Azure, It will use to up the kubernetes deployment.
+After push the image to Azure, It will be used to up the kubernetes deployment.
 Run the casestudy-deployment.sh in the deployment-scripts directory